 Chaffee Common Ground funds management solutions that address impacts to landscape and watershed health resulting from outdoor recreation use.
 Investments include “hardening” recreation sites, restoring impacted areas, managing waste and educating visitors to encourage responsible behaviors.

 Common Ground grant programs help preserve our community’s unique character and enhance assets that support the local economy.
 Investments protect some of the county’s most spectacular scenic views, the health of forest ecosystems, watersheds and wildlife and their habitats.
-To date, more than $500,000 in grants have been awarded to groups and partnerships for a dozen recreation management projects.
+To date, more than $500,000 in grants have been awarded to groups and partnerships for more than a dozen recreation management projects.

 A Common Ground planning grant in 2020 supplied matching funds for the plan’s facilitation through more than two years of community meetings and tools that included wildlife mapping.
 Geospatial mapping was completed by the Colorado Forest Restoration Institute at CSU to identify important habitat for recreation planning.
 Envision Chaffee County is responsible for facilitating recreation plan implementation through the Chaffee Recreation Council.
 Envision is a community planning initiative convened by the county to enlist citizens with diverse backgrounds and views to listen, learn from each other and build solutions together.
 Major grant funding for planning came from the Colorado Parks and Wildlife Colorado the Beautiful program and Great Outdoors Colorado (GOCO).